 Charles Hoskinson, one of the co-founders of Ethereum, founded Cardano with the intent of being energy-efficient and supporting fast transactions with minimal transaction fees.

 It may not be the best time to get into Cardano as the token has seen better days.
-It’s trading at $0.580389, down over 80% from the all-time high.
+It’s trading at $0.456620 (as of September 2022), down over 85% from the all-time high.

 The upside in investing in Cardano is that it’s more energy-efficient and superior when it comes to smart contracts.